Agency outsourcing systems: add offshore capacity without chaos

 Expand only after the lane is stable

-After 30 days, make one of 3 decisions.
-Keep the lane as is, tighten the rules, or add the next adjacent workflow.
-Adjacent matters.
+After 30 days, decide whether to keep the lane, tighten the rules, or add the next adjacent work process.
 A report assistant might add QA checks or data cleanup next.
-That same assistant should not suddenly own sales outreach, bookkeeping, and client complaints in the same week.
+Do not hand that same assistant sales outreach, bookkeeping, and client complaints in the same week.

 Gallup's hybrid-work research points to manager clarity and expectations as a core part of remote performance.
-For an agency outsourcing system, clarity means the assistant knows what finished work looks like, when to stop, and who approves risky output.
+For an agency outsourcing system, clarity means the assistant knows what finished work looks like, when to stop, and who approves risky finished work.

 A good system feels almost boring.
 The offshore assistant knows the lane, the reviewer knows what to inspect, and clients see steady delivery.
 That is the point: fewer heroic saves, fewer missing details, and more work moving before the founder checks Slack.